the-overdriven/mw-enhanced/README.md

 </details>

 ## On multiple screens setup, moving mouse in game moves cursor on the second screen
 Install [FullscreenLock](https://github.com/blaberry/FullscreenLock) and run it every time you run the game (the script above runs it automatically).
 The .exe file can be downloaded from the [Releases](https://github.com/blaberry/FullscreenLock/releases/tag/1.1) page.
 [Mirror](https://github.com/the-overdriven/FullscreenLock/releases/tag/1.1).
+Alternative: Borderless Gaming.

+If you use Lossless Scaling, it also has this feature, it's called "Cursor Lock".

 ## Game hangs when closing it
 Install [Expeditious Exit](https://www.nexusmods.com/morrowind/mods/45634)